 What is Free Body Diagram : Definition with examples

-Have you ever thought, how many forces are acting on a car when it is moving or what are the forces acting on you when you are running?
+Have you ever thought, about how many forces are acting on a car when it is moving or what are forces acting on you when you are running?
 A Free Body Diagram can help you to find and calculate those forces.
 Let’s learn more about the Free Body Diagram ( FBD) in this article.

 What is a free body diagram ( FBD)?
 Free body diagram definition

 Free Body Diagram is a simple schematic representation of various forces acting on an object when it is moving or stationary.
-A free body diagram is used to calculate static and dynamic forces acting on an object.
+A free-body diagram is used to calculate static and dynamic forces acting on an object.

 free body diagram